jamesplease/redux-resource/docs/guides/reading-resources.md

 ### Using Labels

-When reading a single resource, you usually use an ID to read that resource.
-Therefore, labels aren't needed for single reads, as you can track the request on the resource's metadata directly.
+When reading a single resource, you usually use an ID to read it.
+Therefore, labels aren't usually needed for single reads, as you can track the request on the resource's metadata directly.

 For bulk reads, you sometimes use some sort of filter or query to retrieve a